RobinStamer/Lunar-Rebuild--Exalted--not-Code-/castes.md

 #Full Moon

- * Strength and Stamina
+ * Strength, Stamina, Charisma and Appearance
  * Starts with beastman knack

 #Blood Moon

- * Stamina and Intelligence
+ * Strength, Stamina, Intelligence and Wits
  * Can hear an endless concaphony of wispers when totemic or dreaming
  * Starts with ghost knack
  * Did not show up until the Primordial War killed a few Primordials